FAS Community Employment Programme

 Community Employment Project 2017

-The DCIL CE project enables 18 people who have been in receipt of a SW payment to gain valuable work experience, while training and up skilling for the workplace.
+The DCIL Community Employment project enables 18 people who have been in receipt of a Social Welfare payment to gain valuable work experience, while training and up skilling for the workplace.

 Primarily the project was set up to provide Leaders in Donegal with a Personal Assistant Service that they may not have been able to secure through the usual HSE service.
 As Donegal CIL has developed, progressed and changed over the years, so too has the CE Project.
 The emphasis is still on training and development for the individual and training should be accredited when possible.